Kendog09/Kendog09.github.io/docs/implementation.md

 #### Proxy Server:
 Proxy servers act as intermediaries between clients and backend servers, enhancing security, performance, and manageability.
 Their key functions include:

--Content Transformation: They can modify or transform the content of requests and responses as they pass through the proxy, facilitating tasks like content compression, encryption, or protocol translation.
+-Data conversion: The proxy server can modify or transform content of requests and responses as they pass through the proxy which facilitates tasks like content encryption, or compression.

--Request Routing: Proxy servers route incoming client requests to different backend servers or services based on predefined rules, enabling load balancing and traffic distribution.
+-Traffic directing: The server can reroute client requests to different backend servers or services based on predefined rules, enabling load balancing and traffic distribution.

 -Caching: Proxy servers cache responses from backend servers to improve performance and reduce latency for subsequent requests, thereby optimizing resource utilization.